BLACKBOARD IV

 Prolonged periods of depression, doubt, and self-flagellation tend to organize and emphasize pathways that cause us to forget the better side of ourselves.
 We may have spent years of our lives doing things that required unusual abilities, skills, and knowledge as our self grew in size, scope, and complexity that a continued state of depression works to eradicate from memory.
 Or we may be lost in a constant state of rage about being mistreated and abused, thereby drowning out any feelings and states of mind having to do with happiness or the simple joy of being alive.
 What we dwell on reshapes our brains accordingly.

-A few years ago I experienced something I consider to be personally tragic, the loss of a loved one very close to me.
+A few years ago I experienced something I consider to be personally tragic--the loss of a loved one very close to me.
 Afterwards, I dwelled continuously on my role in that event.
 But, in spite of the ensuing depression and loss of self-respect, something strange happened.
 I began a process of remembering who I am, a person I had previously lost contact with through years of wishing I had made other choices in my life, regretting the abandonment of who and what I could've been.
 I no longer think about that.
 Somehow, that train of thought has been broken.

-Those atrophied engrams that constitute the substrate of my previous personality are reemerging, are being awakened, so to speak.
-Every so often, unbidden, I'll remember an uplifting experience in my past that causes me to stop short.
-I think to myself: did I do that?
+Those faded engrams that constitute the substrate of my previous personality are reemerging, are being awakened, so to speak.
+Every so often, unbidden, I'll recall a positive experience in my past that causes me to stop short.
+I think to myself: Did I do that?
 Was I once capable of such confidence and strength of will, such openness to dangerous circumstances?
-It's like remembering someone else, another person entirely, another person I came to know and be, and with it the thought: had he been present all along, that tragic event would probably not have occurred.
-Thinking thus once generated anger towards myself, but not an anger that further served to undermine me.
-Quite the opposite, in fact.
-My mind/brain went to work remembering that former person, that man for whom I had respect.
-But only on a much deeper level.
-A coming to terms with faults and weaknesses of character, with ingrained psychological and emotional tendencies and shortcomings, to seeing them and accepting them while working to overcome them.
-And to deciding that from here on out, I intend to be that person, with all his imperfections, and to no longer try to sabotage him.
-I just don't have the time.
+It's like remembering someone else, another person entirely, another person I came to know and be, usually accompanied by the thought: Had he been present all along, that avoidable event would probably not have occurred.

 Neuroplasticity: Reviving and reshaping the positive and real while simultaneously abandoning and pruning the detrimental and delusional.

-What the mind thinks, the brain maps.
 Or, as Thoreau once wrote: "What a man thinks of himself, that is which determines, or indicates, his fate."

 Introduction to Neuroplasticity